ilijapet/JS-DApp-with-MetaMask-integration/README.md

 ## Final step

 <hr>

+### Browserify

+Here we will browserify our JS file and make it useful inside our HTML code

+yarn add browserify

+or

+npm install -g browserify

+yarn browserify ./folder_to_your/index.js --standalone bundle -o ./folder_to_your_cleint_folder/bundle.js

+(if you go back to HTML you will see that we dont import index.js original verison, instead we import in our HTML bundle.js (browserfied verison of index.js)

 And now from client folder start local sevrver to see if everything works as we expect